I went to see the movie, Darkest Hour, at the cinema this morning. It is superb. Highly recommended.

 Crosby, Stills and Nash's 1969 Marrakesh Express famously sung the praises of "Colored cottons hang in air, Charming cobras in the square, Striped Djellebas we can wear at home" and half a century later that image of Marrakesh as a city agreeably stuck in a touristic time warp remains.
 Which could not be further from the truth.
 Yesterday I attended the Marrakesh ePrix at which the accompanying photos were taken.
 This is an international race for cars that superficially resemble their more familiar Formula One counterparts but which differ radically under the bodywork, because they are 100% electric powered.

 Formula E, which races in many major cities including Hong Kong, New York and Berlin, is a laudable attempt by motor sport to clean up its environmental credentials.
-The standard objection that electric cars require fossil fuel to generate their electricity is overcome by using specially commissioned generators which run on glycerine, which is a byproduct of bio-diesel, to recharge the cars.
+The standard objection that electric cars require fossil fuel to generate their electricity is overcome by using specially commissioned generators that run on glycerine which is a byproduct of bio-diesel, to recharge the cars.
 The generators are transported with the cars and associated kit from race to race using transport that minimises the resulting carbon footprint.
 Other environmentally aware policies include limiting the number of team personnel at races and eliminating the lavish hospitality facilities that are a feature of Formula One.
 To cap costs and limit competitive advantage many parts are common to all cars, including the chassis (monocoque), bodywork and battery pack.
-View video of Marrakesh ePrix highlights via this link
+View video of Marrakesh ePrix highlights via this link.
+C

 The Noor Ouarzazate Solar Complex in the Moroccan Sahara came on stream in 2016 and when completed will be the world's largest concentrated solar plantwith the potential to power one million homes.
 Marrakesh has a fleet of Chinese manufactured buses.
 Renault and Peugeot both plan to build electric vehicles in Morocco, as does Chinese corporation BYD which has a 13% share of the global electric vehicle market.
 One of the teams competing in the Marrakesh ePrix was NIO backed by the eponymous Chinese electric autonomous vehicle manufacturer, while the winning car came from the team of Indian auto and technology company Mahindra - see photo below.